 Members of County Local Behavioral Health Boards and Commissions in the Bay Area Region were invited to attend this training, sponsored by CIBHS, on Saturday, April 21, 2018, in Redwood City.
 The overall objective of these events was to enhance the capacity of LBHBC members to perform their primary functions of reviewing and evaluating their county’s behavioral health programs and services, make recommendations on improvements needed, and increase statewide and regional access to education and training.

 Members of County Local Behavioral Health Boards and Commissions in the Southern Region attended a training sponsored by CIBHS, as well as meetings of the CA Mental Health Planning Council (CMHPC) and the California Association of Local Behavioral Health Boards and Commissions (CALBHBC) on Friday and Saturday, January 19-20, 2018 in San Diego.

 Held: Saturday, April 2, 2016, 10:00 AM to 3:00 PM

-The authority of a local mental health board is described in the Welfare and Institutions Code Section 5604.2.
-The description is very general and it is up to each local mental health board to figure out how to meet the described responsibilities in partnership with their local mental health department.
+The authority of a local mental health board was described in the Welfare and Institutions Code Section 5604.2.
+The description was very general and it was up to each local mental health board to figure out how to meet the described responsibilities in partnership with their local mental health department.
 In this workshop, we discussed the responsibilities of the local mental health board and worked together to develop and discuss methods of meeting those responsibilities.